GraysonPeddie/helper-scripts/README.md

-# helper-scripts
+# Helper Scripts
-A collection of practical scripts to automate system administration tasks, including LDAP schema exploration, user management, and output formatting for improved readability.
+A versatile repository of helper scripts aimed at system administrators and developers for automating and simplifying routine tasks.
+Includes tools for LDAP schema inspection, user account management (LDAP, Kerberos), and utilities to transform complex command-line outputs into readable formats.
+While focused on directory services, the repository also supports general automation and accessibility improvements across various system operations.